school-project-restaurant/Lume-Server/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU£ License.
 See the [LICENSE](LICENSE) file for details.